danny-o/Spring-Boot-Kubernetes-Demo/README.md

 ### 1. Start Minikube

 Start Minikube using Docker as the driver.
 Since this project uses Docker for building the app image, specifying `--driver=docker` ensures Minikube runs as a Docker container and keeps everything consistent.
-Minikube can auto-detect the driver, but being explicit avoids surprises on machines that have multiple hypervisors available.

 ```bash
 minikube start --driver=docker